List of captive orcas: Taku

-Taku (September 9, 1993 – October 17, 2007) was a male orca, who was born at SeaWorld Orlando in Florida.
+Taku (9 September 1993 – 17 October 2007) was a male orca, who was born at SeaWorld Orlando in Florida.
 After birth, Taku spent most of his time with his mother Katina or Nyar, his younger half-sister.
 Three years later, Katina gave birth again to a female, Unna.
-On August 25, 2002, Katina gave birth to her fifth calf: a male, Ikaika.
+On 25 August 2002, Katina gave birth to her fifth calf: a male, Ikaika.
 Unna was later moved to SeaWorld San Antonio in December 2002.
 Afterwards, Ikaika and Taku bonded to the point where Ikaika swam in mother-calf-position with Taku.
-On November 18, 2006, Taku was moved to SeaWorld San Antonio whereas Ikaika was moved to Marineland of Canada in Ontario.
+On 18 November 2006, Taku was moved to SeaWorld San Antonio whereas Ikaika was moved to Marineland of Canada in Ontario.

-Takara soon became pregnant.
-On November 23, 2005, around 21:50 EST (4:50 PM), Takara went into labor with her second calf.
+Takara soon became pregnant from Taku.
+On 23 November 2005, around 21:50 EST (4:50 pm), Takara went into labor with her second calf.
 Her daughter Kohana was at her side.
-Thirty-two minutes later around 22:22 EST (5:22 PM), Takara gave birth to a male calf (Taku's son/first calf) who was later to be named Trua.
+Thirty-two minutes later around 22:22 EST (5:22 pm), Takara gave birth to a male calf (Taku's son/first calf) who was later to be named Trua.
 Taku sired another calf in 2006 with his mother Katina – Nalani, who was also his sister and the first surviving inbred calf.